Canada tax filing help

 Depending on how much tax was already deducted from your pay, you may either get a refund or owe a bit back.

 The same applies to provincial tax credits — the software will automatically pro-rate those too.
-Each province has its own specific credit amounts and rules.
+Each province has its own specific credit amounts.

 Is tax filing mandatory in Canada?